Approximately Socially-Optimal Decentralized Coalition Formation with Application to P2P Energy Sharing: Abstract

 \section{Abstract}

-Coalition formation is a central part of social interactions.
-In the emerging era of social peer-to-peer interactions (e.g., sharing economy), coalition formation will be often carried out in a decentralized manner, based on participants' individual preferences.
-A likely outcome will be a stable coalition structure, where no group of participants could cooperatively opt out to form another coalition that induces higher preferences to all its members.
+The paradigm of P2P (peer-to-peer) economy has emerged in diverse areas. {\em P2P energy sharing} is a new form of P2P economy in the energy sector, which allows users to establish longer-term sharing arrangements of their local energy resources (e.g., rooftop PVs, home batteries) with joint optimized energy management.
+In such a P2P setting, a coalition of users is formed for sharing resources in a decentralized manner by self-interested users based on their individual preferences.
+A likely outcome of decentralized coalition formation will be a stable coalition structure, where no group of users could cooperatively opt out to form another coalition that induces higher preferences to all its members.
 Remarkably, there exist a number of fair cost-sharing mechanisms (e.g., equal-split, proportional-split, egalitarian and Nash bargaining solutions of bargaining games) that model practical cost-sharing applications with desirable properties, such as the existence of a stable coalition structure with a small strong price-of-anarchy (SPoA) to approximate the social optimum.
-In this paper, we close several gaps on the previous results of decentralized coalition formation: (1) We establish a logarithmic lower bound on SPoA, and hence, show several previously known fair cost-sharing mechanisms are the best practical mechanisms with minimal SPoA.
-(2) We improve the SPoA of egalitarian and Nash bargaining cost-sharing mechanisms to match the lower bound.
+In this paper, we provide general results of decentralized coalition formation: (1) We establish a logarithmic lower bound on SPoA, and hence, show several previously known fair cost-sharing mechanisms are the best practical mechanisms with minimal SPoA.
+(2) We show that the SPoA of egalitarian and Nash bargaining cost-sharing mechanisms to match the lower bound.
 (3) We derive the SPoA of a mix of different cost-sharing mechanisms.
 (4) We present a decentralized algorithm to form a stable coalition structure.
-(5) Finally, we apply our results to a novel application of peer-to-peer energy sharing that allows households to jointly utilize mutual energy resources.
-We also present and analyze an empirical study of decentralized coalition formation in a real-world P2P energy sharing project.
+(5) Finally, we apply our general results to P2P energy sharing and present an empirical study of decentralized coalition formation in a real-world project.
+We study the empirical SPoA, which is observed within $95\%$ of the social optimal cost with coalitions of 2 and 3 users, via fair cost-sharing mechanisms.